red-blox/zap/docs/intro/what-is-zap.md

 ### Uncompromised Maps

 Map from anything to anything.
-If your keys' datatype is sendable through a `RemoteEvent` at all, Zap handles it.
+If your keys' datatype is sendable through a `RemoteEvent` at all, Zap handles your table.

 ## 🔒 Security